smiletrl/tss-lib-starter/README.md

 `p1`, `p2`, `p3`, `p4` mock four different nodes, like four devices.
 Each node will have its own keygen and sign method.
 The idea is to use grpc to do message exchange.

-open four terminals and run each line at each separate terminal window
+Open four terminals and run each line at each separate terminal window

 ```
 cd p1 && go run .